thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 {% include templates/info-banner.md content=difference %}

 - Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
 - A new window will pop up.
-Here, type in the name of the notification recipient(s) you'd like to add.
+Here, type in the name of the notification recipient(s);
 - Select "Slack" type;
 - In the "Slack channel type" field, choose the destination where you'd like your notifications to land: public channel, private channel, or direct message;
-- In the additional "Conversation" field, specify the exact conversation or channel within Slack where you want the notifications to be sent;
+- In the additional "Conversation" field, specify the exact conversation or channel in Slack where you want to send notifications;
-- Click "Add";
+- Click "Add".

 {% include images-gallery.html imageCollection="notification-center-recipients-slack" %}

 #### Microsoft Teams

-Send ThingsBoard notifications as a Microsoft Teams message to a list of your channels.
+Send ThingsBoard notifications as messages to your Microsoft Teams channel.

 {% capture difference %}
 **Please note:**